EDITION 10 about OBOO,

 here's 6 seconds of audio:

 -- so he won't consider any input.
-Call is acting irresponsibly and failing at his duties.
+Call is not carrying out his duties.

 At the Planning & Zoning Commission meeting on August 19, Chairman